Register | My Account | Contact Us | (562) 426-7049

 Why is my evaporation source failing?

 Our sources are designed to be used at high temperatures within a vacuum chamber.
 Depending on how rigorous your vacuum conditions are or how extensively you are using these sources, they will inevitably wear out.
+Evaporation sources are considered consumable items.

 Is there a way to evaporate silicon monoxide (SiO) to create thin film coatings without pinhole defects?